gonzalez/doodles/README.md

-# grafanaSofrito
+# Doodles
-This repository contains a mix of grafana related examples and experiments.
+A collection of experiments and more
  > Sometimes a good day just means you got to the next error - Twitter User